Aviary Plants - Safe or Toxic - Articles and Information - Lady Gouldian Finch Supplies USA

 Plants do more than just add a little color to your finch set-up.
 They also provide the finches with a feeling of extra security, especially if they can hide behind or inside the plant.
 When live plants are used, the plants often become another food source and/or natural nesting material.
 They also give the finches something on which to perch other than their wooden perches.

-Because your finches will chew up, poop, and destroy any plant you provide always choose a plant that is safe for them (non-toxic).
-In return it's best to buy a plant which can also survive the finches attack.
+Because your finches will chew up, poop, and destroy any plant you provide, always choose a plant that is safe for them (non-toxic).
+In return it's best to buy a plant which can also survive the finch attacks.
 For more delicate species, it is best to allow the plant leaves to hang into the aviary or cage while keeping the majority of the plant outside the finch's reach.

 Potting soil can be just as dangerous for finches as some plants can be.
 Most plants sold in stores come with nutrient enriched dirt that is also treated to prevent weed growth.
 Many of the fertilizers and chemicals used are quite toxic if ingested.
 Finches are known for trying to eat everything in sight.